1946–47 Cleveland Rebels season

 The 1946–47 Cleveland Rebels season was the first and only season of the Cleveland Rebels of the Basketball Association of America (BAA/NBA).
-Their record was 30-30, which was good enough to make it to the first ever BAA/NBA Playoffs ever held, though they would be eliminated in the first round by the New York Knickerbockers.
-Head coach Dutch Dehnert was fired by the team on February 12, 1947, and replaced by Roy Clifford.
+Their record was 30–30, which was good enough to make it to the first ever BAA/NBA Playoffs ever held, though they would be eliminated in the first round by the New York Knickerbockers.
+Head coach Dutch Dehnert was fired by the team on February 12, 1947, and was subsequently replaced for the rest of the season by Roy Clifford.
 Despite them being a competitive, albeit average, team in the BAA, the Rebels were the first of the four inaugural BAA teams to fold operations following the conclusion of this season due to the team's owner stating high losses for the team's operations.
+Greater details on their first and only season would be explored in Charley Rosen's book called "The First Tip-Off: The Incredible Story of the Birth of the NBA", with an entire chapter dedicated to the Rebels' woes and troubles in their only season of play within the BAA that ultimately lead them to their quick downfall following their sole playoff season, primarily with how the ownership of the Rebels overestimated both the demographics and population of Cleveland at the time the BAA started and the departure of the Cleveland Rams from the National Football League (NFL) for sports entertainment in the city of Cleveland for thinking the Rebels would be the sole sports team available within the city at the time while completely underestimating the impact that the newly-formed Cleveland Browns from the also newly-formed All-American Football Conference (AAFC) would have for Clevelanders to watch out for as an alternative to watch for within the sports world instead.
+Cleveland would eventually get themselves a new team by 1970 when the Cleveland Cavaliers were created as an expansion franchise for the since-rebranded NBA alongside the Buffalo Braves (now Los Angeles Clippers) and Portland Trail Blazers.